fossasia/pslab-webapp/README.md

 ### Backend

-The virtual lab will be hosted using [Python-Flask](http://flask.pocoo.org/), which is a BSD Licensed microframework for Python based on Werkzeug and Jinja 2  .
+The virtual lab will be hosted using [Python-Flask](http://flask.pocoo.org/), which is a BSD Licensed microframework for Python based on Werkzeug and Jinja 2.
-It will use sqlalchemy to interface with databases containing user credentials and data.
-At present, postgresql will be used.
+It will use SQLAlchemy to interface with databases containing user credentials and data.
+At present, PostgreSQL will be used.

-The repository has been integrated with Heroku, and modifications to the master branch are automatically deployed to pslab-stage.herokuapp.com after the CI build passes
+The repository has been integrated with Heroku, and modifications to the master branch are automatically deployed to pslab-stage.herokuapp.com after the CI build passes.

 ### Frontend